Fitting Powder Diffraction data

 Set Background#

 The background of the diffraction pattern represents the portion of the pattern that is not related to the crystal structure of the sample.
-It’s rather representing the noise and other sources of scattering that can affect the measured intensities.
+It’s rather represents noise and other sources of scattering that can affect the measured intensities.
 This includes contributions from the instrument, the sample holder, the sample environment, and other sources of incoherent scattering.

 The background can be modeled in various ways.
 In this example, we will use a simple line segment background, which is a common approach for powder diffraction data.
 The background intensity at any point is defined by linear interpolation between neighboring points.
 The background points are selected to span the range of the diffraction pattern while avoiding the peaks.